 Let’s Talk About Value

-Real Estate Agents Are Expensive Middle Men
+Realtors Are Expensive Middle Men

-Maybe the neurosurgeon who pulls in over $500,000 annually, or your typical millionaire, can make a case that his time is valuable enough to justify paying a real estate agent.
-However, the further you fall down the salary scale, the more it actually makes sense to NOT use a realtor.
+Maybe the neurosurgeon who pulls in over $500,000 annually, or your typical next-door millionaire, can make a case that his time is valuable enough to justify paying a real estate agent.
+However, the further you fall down the salary scale, the more it actually makes sense to not use a realtor.

 How many hours do you think your real estate agent is going to spend each week actively trying to sell your home?
 I guarantee you, unless you’re their only client, it isn’t anywhere close to 40 hours.